 Planning a visit to Padmanabhaswamy Temple in Trivandrum requires careful preparation.
 Start by booking your accommodation in advance, choosing from budget-friendly guesthouses to luxurious hotels.
 Coordinate your temple visit with nearby attractions like Trivandrum Zoo and Kanakakunnu Palace.

 When packing, consider the temple’s entrance policies and dress code.
 Plan your transportation, whether by public transit or local cab.
-Savor Kerala’s cuisine at nearby restaurants like Ananda Bhavan or Villa Maya.
+Savour Kerala’s cuisine at nearby restaurants like Ananda Bhavan or Villa Maya.
 Immerse yourself in local culture by attending a Kathakali performance or a temple festival.
 Finally, set aside time to explore nearby markets for souvenirs and soak in the spiritual atmosphere.

 How to Reach Padmanabhaswamy Temple?

+Planning your Trivandrum to Padmanabhaswamy Temple journey?
 Options on how to reach Padmanabhaswamy Temple are easy, given the many modes of transportation at hand.
 Here’s how one may reach the famous temple:

 By Train